PiOven/builder/README.md

 # Features

-- Use any OS that you have the `.img` for
+- Use any version of Raspbian that you have the `.img` for
+- Secure SSH access with an SSH key or random 32 character password
-- Secures the Pi by removing the `pi` username and logs in with an SSH key or random password
+- Secures the Pi by removing the `pi` username
-- Allow creation of any number of identical devices
+- Image generated is completely atomic and can be flashed to one Pi or a thousand
 - Configure networking - can connect to a WiFi and set a static IP address
 - Install Docker to the Pi
 - Configure the GPU networking - reduce allocation of video memory if using as a headless server